TX-2/TX-2.github.io/photographs.md

 working at the TX-2 Main Console.](photos/Lincoln-Lab/2022-10-31/CP91-71_RR_122973.jpg)

 Photograph CP91-71 (1975-06-11) shows John Frankovich (Left) and Omar Wheeler (Right) working at the TX-2 Main Console (Frame 1).
+According to Ivan Sutherland, Omar Wheeler was the "main repair person" and John Frankovich kept the drawings up-to-date.

 The circuit breaker location and console indicator panels are behind Wheeler.
 These are shown in more detail below.
 The CRT is missing from Frame 1, presumably having been removed some time after Ivan Sutherland's work on Sketchpad.